AryanSenthil/Onion_Sensor/README.md

 ## Abstract

-This work presents the fabrication and characterization of a sustainable piezoelectric sensor utilizing agricultural waste in the form of onion peel as the active sensing material.
-The sensor was fabricated through direct ink writing (DIW) 3D printing, where dehydrated and ground onion peel powder was dispersed in a silicone matrix to create a functional composite ink.
-The self-aligned cellulose fibers in onion peel exhibit polarization under mechanical stress, enabling piezoelectric voltage generation.

-The sensor was tested under cyclic compression loading at three deformation levels (0.5, 0.7, and 1.0 mm) under two distinct loading configurations: point load and uniform load.
+This work presents the development of a self-powered pressure sensor utilizing onion peel waste as the active piezoelectric material, combined with machine learning techniques to enable intelligent deformation sensing.
+Agricultural waste in the form of dehydrated and ground onion peel was dispersed in a silicone matrix and fabricated via direct ink writing (DIW) 3D printing, where the self-aligned cellulose fibers generate voltage under mechanical stress.
+The sensor was characterized under cyclic compression at multiple deformation levels and load types.

-To extract actionable insights from the sensor's electrical response, we developed a novel **two-stage machine learning architecture**:

-1. **Stage 1 (Classification)**: Convolutional Neural Networks (CNNs) on Short-Time Fourier Transform (STFT) spectrograms classify the type of applied load (point vs. uniform)
-2. **Stage 2 (Regression)**: Wide & Deep regression model combines the predicted load type with peak-to-peak voltage measurements to predict deformation magnitude

-This architecture effectively captures the complex electromechanical behavior of the bio-based sensor, leveraging both memorization of load-specific patterns and generalization across the continuous deformation space.
+To interpret the sensor's electrical response and extract deformation information, we developed a **two-stage machine learning pipeline**.
+Convolutional neural networks (CNNs) operating on Short-Time Fourier Transform (STFT) spectrograms classify the loading configuration, while a Wide & Deep regression model predicts deformation magnitude by fusing the load type with voltage signal features.
+This ML-enabled approach allows the bio-composite sensor to predict both the type and magnitude of applied pressure without the requirement of an external battery source unlike traditional pressure sensors.

+The results demonstrate that combining sustainable materials with intelligent signal processing creates viable sensing platforms for applications in structural health monitoring, wearable electronics, and human-machine interfaces.
+By transforming agricultural waste into functional sensors augmented with machine learning, this work opens pathways for environmentally conscious sensor technologies with embedded intelligence.

 ---